 If your child winces in pain, parental instincts take over.
 But do you know the best way to tackle a toothache?
-When your child complains about tooth pain and you can't get into the dentist immediately, you can naturally and effectively ease their toothache at home.
+When your child complains about tooth pain and you can't get into the dentist immediately, you can help ease their toothache at home.

 At the first sign of a toothache, check for obvious problems.
 Floss to remove stuck food pieces, check for a loose tooth, and inspect for any mouth injuries.
 Next, you can work to reduce symptoms until getting in to see the dentist.

 - Warm Saltwater Rinse

 An important step in relieving tooth pain is reducing oral swelling.
 According to the New Indian Express, a regular salt water rinse can help for minor irritation.
 Salt water is a natural disinfectant, and it can help loosen food particles and debris that may be stuck in between the teeth.
 This can also help reduce inflammation and heal any oral wounds.
 Mix a teaspoon of regular table salt into a small cup of warm water and have them swish it around every part of their mouth.

 Next, you can apply a cold compress to the outside of your child's cheek, close to the sore area.
 A cold compress will cause the blood vessels in the area to constrict, making the pain less severe.
 Wrap a gel-style frozen compress or a bag of ice in a soft towel and help your child hold it in place to reduce pressure and swelling inside the mouth.